GolangBCN/golangbcn.github.io/content/posts/meetup-july-2016.md

   - [Gonzalo Serrano] on [gRPC], is a high performant RPC framework by Google which uses protocol buffers to define the message types and uses HTTP2 behind the scenes.
   - [Albert Puigsech] on [seekret], a tool for preventing secret leakage on GitHub (and others).
   - [Aitor Guevara] will show up the [New Relic Go agent] in action!
+  - [Adrià Massanet] will talk about GoPad.
+  - [Ivan Danyliuk] will give a quick overview on Go 1.7 features and changes.

 Stay tuned, since we'll be updating this list.